A brief history of dieting, weight loss and body image.

 Governments are supporting the food industry to bring in the tax dollars, whilst at the same time launching health campaigns telling us to eat less and exercise more.

 In the last 20 years fitness club membership has doubled, as has the rate of obesity.
 Interesting?

 Eat less and exercise more is not the answer when 80% of processed foods have added sugar and the average supermarket contains 30,000 different foods.

 Obesity is here to stay unless we start to look beyond the out-dated health messages still peddled by industry-funded governments.

-Learn how to tackle the issue of Obesity now with our 3 Day Psychological Approaches to Obesity course in:
+Learn how to tackle the issue of Obesity now with our 3 Day Psychological Approaches to Obesity course.

-Full details about training for health professionals can be found at www.acfed.com.au.
+Further details for health professionals can be found at www.acfed.com.au.